nik-popov/tradevault-connectsync/ReadME.md

 # Cobalt Data

 ## Overview
-Cobalt Data is an integrated platform that combines a **Next.js** frontend with a **FastAPI** backend.
+Cobalt Data is an integrated platform that combines a **Vite.JS** frontend with a **Python** backend.
 The backend is hosted at `api.scrapecompass.com`, and the frontend is available at [Cobalt Data Dashboard](https://dashboard.cobaltdata.net).
 The project is deployed using **Docker Compose** and **Traefik**, with a PostgreSQL database, email settings, and Sentry for error monitoring.

 ## Documentation Sections